mannanmcc/provisioning-with-ansible/localbox/README.md

  If the above command does not work, you may also need to upgrade pip $pip install --upgrade pip

  Before provisioning you can decrypt using ansible vault
- $ansible-vault decrypt provision/deploy/vars/secrets.yml --vault-password-file ~/.vault_pass.txtß
+ $ansible-vault decrypt provision/deploy/vars/secrets.yml --vault-password-file ~/.vault_pass.txt

+ Now replacing apache with Nginx and PHP-FPM